rust-lang/book/src/ch10-02-traits.md

 one per line and each line ending in a semicolon.

-Implementing a trait for a particular type looks similar to implementing methods on a type since it's also done with the `impl` keyword, but we specify the trait name as well.
-Inside the `impl` block, we specify definitions for the trait's methods in the context of the specific type.
+Implementing a trait for a particular type looks similar to implementing methods on a type since it’s also done with the `impl` keyword, but we specify the trait name as well.
+Inside the `impl` block, we specify definitions for the trait’s methods in the context of the specific type.
 Listing 10-6 has an example of implementing the `Printable` trait from Listing 10-5 (that only has the `print` method) for a `Temperature` enum:

 <figure>
-<span class="filename">Filename: src/lib.rs</span>
+<span class=“filename”>Filename: src/lib.rs</span>

 ```rust
 # trait Printable {